Blog | Personal Finance

 “The Globe and Mail” columnist Rob Carrick writes that the underlying reasons for the financial industry using so much jargon and so many long sentences is a desire to impress clients by sounding lofty and because, “There’s also a power dynamic at work here—staying incomprehensible helps the investment industry perpetuate the idea that it, and it alone, can manage your money.”

-While Carrick is probably right, I think there’s another reason.
+While Carrick is probably right, there’s another reason.
 The personal finance industry has many hidden fees that eat deeply into the returns of those that use their services.
 In fact, Warren Buffett estimates that brokerage fees decimated over $100 billion in wealth over the last decade.

 Want to know the worst part?